 Sustaining LGBTQ+ Inclusion in Challenging Times: A Strategic Guide for CEOs and Boards

 Leaders can sustain meaningful inclusion throughout turbulent times by embedding the right values into the heart of company operations.
-They can execute this target through good governance, connected culture, and measurable strategy.
+This requires good governance, connected culture, and measurable strategy.

-This guide outlines key areas that the C-suite should focus on next – as well as what pitfalls they may need to navigate.
+This guide outlines key areas that the C-suite should focus on next – as well as the pitfalls to avoid.

 1. The Risks of DEI Rollbacks Are Real and Measurable